-Applauded in March and August 2019 for her interpretation of the role of Iole in the French premiere of Nicola Porpora's serenade "Deianira, Iole ed Ercole", the French soprano Maud Haering already has a large number of concerts to her credit in France and throughout Europe.
-With the Parnasso in Festa ensemble, of which she is a founding member, she has brought this forgotten serenade to audiences in Normandy and Gironde during the Flam' and Musicales du Bocage festivals.
-The young soprano then performed the cantata BWV 51 'Jauchzet Gott in allen Landen' in The Hague in February 2020 as part of the Early Music Open Stage of the Koninklijk Conservatorium.
+Applauded for her interpretation of the role of Iole during the French premiere of Nicola Porpora's serenade "Deianira, Iole ed Ercole", the French soprano Maud Haering already has a large number of concerts to her credit in France and throughout Europe.
+With the ensemble Parnasso in Festa, of which she is a founding member, she has brought this forgotten serenade to audiences in Normandy and Gironde during the Flam' and Musicales du Bocage festivals.
+The young soprano then performed the cantata BWV 51 'Jauchzet Gott in allen Landen' in The Hague (Netherlands) in February 2020 as part of the Early Music Open Stage of the Koninklijk Conservatorium.
 She was also heard in Salzburg (Austria) in July 2019 in the Bösendorfersaal of the Mozarteum where she sang Handel.
 She also performed cantatas by Ariosti and Bononcini in Basel, Bern (Switzerland) and Mulhouse with the baroque ensemble Ignis Musicalis in June and September 2018, and also performed in June 2018 in Lille with the ensemble Parnasso in Festa in the motet "In Furore" by A. Vivaldi.

-For the past 5 years, the light lyric soprano has benefited from the teaching of Luciana Serra, within the framework of the Arte del Belcanto academy, in Lugano (Switzerland).
+In recent years, the light lyric soprano has benefited from the teaching of Luciana Serra at the Arte del Belcanto academy in Lugano (Switzerland).
 She was also a student of Julie Hassler's baroque singing class at the Conservatoire du 11ème arrondissement de Paris while continuing her master's degree in medieval singing at the Sorbonne University under the direction of Benjamin Bagby and Katarina Livljanic.
-In June 2021, Maud completed a master's degree in baroque singing at the Koninklijk Conservatorium Den Haag (The Hague) in the Netherlands where she benefited from the guidance of Peter Kooij, Francesca Aspromonte, Robin Blaze and Rita Dams.
-In 2020 and 2021, she also benefited from the teaching of David Chapuis and Patrizia Bovi in the framework of two academies on the French and Italian Ars Nova at the Abbaye de Royaumont.
+In June 2021, Maud completed a master's degree in baroque singing at the Koninklijk Conservatorium Den Haag (The Hague) in the Netherlands, where she benefited from the guidance of Peter Kooij, Francesca Aspromonte, Robin Blaze and Rita Dams, and where she was awarded the prize for the best master's thesis presentation.
+In 2020 and 2021, she also benefited from the teaching of David Chappuis and Patrizia Bovi in the framework of two academies on the French and Italian Ars Nova at the Abbaye de Royaumont.